The Feeble Files: Development

-The game is presented in pre-rendered 2D graphics at a much higher resolution than the Simon the Sorcerer games series.
-However, given the five-year gap between its original UK release and the US release there have been several claims that it looks dated.
+The game is presented in pre-rendered 2D graphics at a much higher resolution than the Simon the Sorcerer games series, but given the five-year gap between its original UK release and the US release there have been several claims that it looks dated.

 To bring Feeble's world to life several famous actors were recruited to provide the voices.
-Feeble was voiced by Robert Llewellyn from the BBC comedy Red Dwarf (after previously having co-star Chris Barrie as Simon the Sorcerer), and Blake's 7’s Peter Tuddenham provides the voice for the Oracle.
+Feeble was voiced by Robert Llewellyn from the BBC comedy Red Dwarf (after previously having co-star Chris Barrie as Simon the Sorcerer), and Blake's 7's Peter Tuddenham provides the voice for the Oracle.

 Reception

 In 2011, Adventure Gamers named The Feeble Files the 91st-best adventure game ever released.
 The game was made compatible with ScummVM in version 0.9.1.